Examples of anthropomorphism

 Below are some examples of the use of anthropomorphism that I have noticed.
 (Some entries are repeated under several different pertinent headings.)
 These are often edited/paraphrased for brevity – but with a link to the full quotation and source (click on the link for a preview, then click on 'term details' if you wish to read the full entry.)

-The examples are grouped into topic areas by convenience, but some could fit under several headings.
+The selected examples below are grouped into topic areas by convenience, but some could fit under several headings.

 animals